If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 Duplicate Content Issues: How to Find And Fix Them in 2019

 What is duplicate content?

-Duplicate content contains similar (or the exact same) content being on multiple pages.
-Duplicate content can be found within your website (due to technical issues on your site) or outside your website (due to others copying your content).
+It contains similar (or the exact same) content being on multiple pages.
+It can be found within your website (due to technical issues on your site) or outside your website (due to others copying your content).

-There’s no point in keeping duplicate content on your website as it doesn’t add any value to your website audience or search engine crawlers.
+There’s no point in keeping such problematic content on your website as it doesn’t add any value to your website audience or search engine crawlers.

 Having multiple websites with almost the exact same text can confuse Google search engine crawlers and they only choose one among many duplicate sites to be ranked.